divya-mohan0209/community/sig-docs/offboarding.md

-# Offboarding a SIG Co-chair to Emeritus
+#Test Offboarding a SIG Co-chair to Emeritus

 Soon after becoming a co-chair, it's important to prioritize finding successors, and moving to emeritus, a normal part of fostering a healthy SIG docs community.